libxsmm/libxsmm/README.md

 ```

 ## Installation
 Installing LIBXSMM makes possibly the most sense when combining the [JIT backend](#jit-backend) (enabled by default) with a collection of statically generated SSE kernels.
-Remember, the library builds with an "arch-native" code path if not specified otherwise (SSE=1, or AVX=1|2|3)!
 If the JIT backend is not disabled, statically generated kernels are only registered for dispatch if the CPUID flags are not supporting a more specific instruction set extension (code path).
-However the JIT backend does not support or generate SSE code.
-Please note that SSE=1 actually selects an SSE 4.2 code path in order to accelerate code dispatch using CRC32 instructions.
+The JIT backend does not support or generate SSE code by itself, and therefore the library is built using SSE code if not specified otherwise (AVX=1|2|3, or with SSE=0 falling back to an "arch-native" approach).
+Limiting the static code path to SSE allows not only to include statically generated SSE kernels (if specified by M, N, K, or MNK) but also to run on any system supporting at least SSE 4.2 code (accelerating code-dispatch using CRC32 instructions).

 There are two main mechanisms to install LIBXSMM (both mechanisms can be combined): (1) building the library in an out-of-tree fashion, and (2) installing into a certain location.
 Building in an out-of-tree fashion looks like: